JoseVelasco142/Cinema/README.md

 # Cinema
-Interface tickets cinema
+Socket.IO Interface Cinema

-This project is made to understand Node.js, express and socket.io.
+This project is developed to understand how Node.js, express and socket.io.

 Components:
 -node.js
 -socket.io ^1.3.7
 -express ~4.13.1

-Instruction execution:
+How to use:
-cd dir_name
+$ cd (uncompress dir_name)
-npm install
+$ npm install

 Run with ./.launcher script

+And point your browser to http://localhost:3000.